How to start an eCommerce business

 • Determine if there’s a ready market for what you plan to sell.
 All businesses exist to solve problems.
 Knowing how to build an online store won’t matter if no one is willing to buy whatever solutions you’re selling.

-This is also a good time to choose a brand identity for your budding business.
+• Choose a brand identity for your budding business.
 Over time, you’ll work out the finer details, but it helps to have a top-level overview of why your business exists and what values it represents.

 2. Make your business legal

-Registering an online store may involve less paperwork than your brick-and-mortar counterparts.
-However, even if all your sales are digital, you still need to make your business a legitimate entity.
+Even if all your sales are digital, you still need to make your business a legitimate entity.
 This requires:

 • Applying for an employer identification number (EIN) with the IRS.
-This federal tax ID is basically a Social Security number for your business
+This federal tax ID is basically a social security number for your business.

 • Acquiring any relevant permits or licenses for your eCommerce store.
 Many states, for example, require that online retailers obtain seller’s permits.
 Depending on your niche, you may also be required to secure industry-specific licenses.
-Online merchants that sell alcohol, for example, must fill out more paperwork than those that sell electronic gadgets

-If you get stuck with any of these steps, we’ve published a companion resource on How to Start a Small Business.
+If you get stuck with any of these steps, we’ve published a companion resource on How to start a small business.

 3. Map inventory fulfillment

-Although some eCommerce merchants manage orders manually, having an inventory management platform can help automate the process – complete with low-stock alerts, auto fulfillment, and delivery tracking.
+Although some eCommerce merchants manage orders manually, having an inventory management platform can help automate the process–complete with low-stock alerts, auto fulfillment, and delivery tracking.

 4. Build an eCommerce site